liferay-search/liferay-docs/guidelines/03-writers-guidelines.markdown

 We are not writing code; we are writing instructions for human beings to be able to write code or use our software.
-Obviously, if you are documenting something in a text file in the product itself, you can't do this, and the example above was taken from Liferay's `portal.properties` file.
+Obviously, if you are documenting something in a text file in the sharepoint itself, you can't do this, and the example above was taken from Liferay's `portal.properties` file.

 This text was reformatted in the documentation so that it looks like this: